Skip to main content

 • Precise deployment detection for DORA

-• Required for CFR/MTTR if using “API-only” incident mode
+• Required for CFR and MTTR when using API-only incident mode

 Read the Deployments API Guide →